Associate Professor Amelia Thorpe

 BEnvDes BArch (Hons) UWA, BPolSt (City Policy) (Hons) Murdoch, BA (Jurisprudence) (Hons) Oxford, LLM, Harvard, PhD, ANU

 I am currently Research Director (Impact and Engagement) and Associate Professor in Law.
-I am also co-Chair of the UNSW Women In Research Network (WiRN).
+I am also Chair of the Equity, Diversity and Inclusion Committee in Law, and co-Chair of the UNSW Women In Research Network (WiRN).

 My research centres on the governance of cities, ranging from small scale, informal urban interventions to institutional frameworks for decision-making in planning and development.
 My approach is interdisciplinary, drawing on degrees in Architecture and City Policy as well as Law, and professional experience working on planning, housing and major infrastructure projects.
 I am currently working on three main research projects: one on equity and diversity on planning and design review panels across Australia; one on DIY urban infrastructure in Australia and North America; and one on housing diversity in Sydney.